npfernandes/ensemblify/README.md

     ```
     Do not be alarmed if some warnings show up on your screen; this is normal and they can be ignored.

-4. Add an environment variable with the path to your PULCHRA executable to your `conda` environment:
+4. Add an environment variable with the path to your PULCHRA executable to your `ensemblify_env` conda environment:

     <!-- ```bash
     echo "export PULCHRA_PATH='$(realpath pulchra)'" >> ~/.bashrc # Or ~/.zshrc, depending on the shell